The Big Trip to Big Sky

 Day Three: Confidence (and Chaos)

-By day three, I finally felt comfortable—with the mountain, the lifts, the signs, my skis, my boots, the weather, and even the SNOW..
+By day three, I finally felt comfortable—with the mountain, the lifts, the signs, my skis, my boots, the weather, and that white powder falling from the blue sky… yes, snow.
 It was, without question, the most perfect ski day of my life.
-Most people didn't think it was the best conditions but for me- skiing in New York and Vermont the wide open trails with virtually no one on it was heaven.

 I did one glade run (trees!).
 I did one mogul run (terrible, humbling, emotionally damaging).
 And I unintentionally entered a black bowl.